-The number of motorists who choose to sit car-only test drives will increase as electric cars become increasingly popular.
+The number of motorists opting for car-only test drives will increase as electric cars become increasingly popular.

-Although some manufacturers, including Toyota – are working on the development of ‘simulated manual’ gearboxes, most likely most electric vehicles will have automatic transmissions.
+While some manufacturers, including Toyota, are working on developing “simulated manual” gearboxes, it’s likely that most electric vehicles will have automatic transmissions.

 With a slated ban on sales of new gasoline and diesel engines coming in 2030, it’s likely to spell the end of practical manual driving testing around 2047, insurer Direct Line previously predicted.

 And this transition away from the gear stick has already begun.

 WMen were found to be three times more likely to learn to drive on an automatic transmission than men despite only 35 per cent of cars being registered to female owners in 2019.

 And, according to a study by Dayinsure, three out of five new drivers think it’s easier to get their license if they don’t have to worry about changing gears, which seems to be the main reason for the change.

 But, if you’re looking to pass an auto-only driving test, you may run into some barriers, such as a lack of instructors and driver preparation.

 Dayinsure research found that on average just 8 per cent of driving instructors teach in an automated vehicle across the UK, with cities such as London, Nottingham and Birmingham having up to 20 per cent of their instructors. as automatic.

 By comparison, learner drivers in Stirling, York and Cambridge might be able to stick with their manual instructors, as the cities have an overwhelming number of manual instructors, currently around 97 per cent.